Together with Sukhothai and Si Satchanalai, Kamphaeng Phet historical park was recognized by UNESCO as a world cultural heritage site in 1991.

 There are many temples and historical relics in Kamphaeng Phet historical park.

 You can find a group of ancient monuments built on a lateritic mound.
-Some outstanding temples in this group include Wat Phra Non, Wat Phra Si Iriyabot, Wat Phra Sing, and Wat Chang Rop.
+Some impressive temples in this group include Wat Phra Non, Wat Phra Si Iriyabot, Wat Phra Sing, and Wat Chang Rop.

 Wat Chang Rop